strawberry-graphql/strawberry-django/docs/guide/subscriptions.md

 ## Setup local testing

-The classic `./manage.py runserver` will not support subscriptions.
-However, Django has daphne support out of the box to ensure that we can actually use Daphne for the runserver command.
-[Source](https://docs.djangoproject.com/en/4.2/howto/deployment/asgi/daphne/)
+The classic `./manage.py runserver` will not support subscriptions as it runs on WSGI mode.
+However, Django has ASGI server support out of the box through Daphne, which will override the runserver command to support our desired ASGI support.

+ There are other asgi servers available, such as Uvicorn and Hypercorn.
+For the sake of simplicity we'll use Daphne as it comes with the runserver override.
+[Django Docs](https://docs.djangoproject.com/en/4.2/howto/deployment/asgi/daphne/) This shouldn't stop you from using any of the other ASGI flavours in production or local testing like Uvicorn or Hypercorn

-Firstly, we need install Daphne to handle the workload, so let's install it:
+To get started: Firstly, we need install Daphne to handle the workload, so let's install it:

 ```bash
 pip install daphne